rbamos/minecraft-ec2-ondemand/README.md

 If you're looking for something simpler to set up, that project has an Infrastructure as Code implementation for faster deployment.

-I wanted to tweak that to run on EC2 for better performance and easier server console access.
+I wanted to tweak that to run on EC2 for better performance, faster boot, and easier server console access.

 ## Prerequesites
 1. You need an AWS account.